biodati/studio_help/docs/sections/knowledge/The_new_fix_status_with_internal_comments.md

-# Using the Fix status-A walk through of the new Fix status with Internal Comments
+# Using the Fix status with Internal Comments

 ![[fix1.jpg]]